 We are a rapidly growing, value-priced retailer of urban fashion apparel and accessories for the entire family.
-We offer quality, branded apparel from nationally recognized brands, as well as private label apparel and a limited assortment of home décor items.
+We offer quality, branded apparel from nationally recognized brands, as well as private label apparel, accessories and a limited assortment of home décor items.
 Our merchandise offerings are designed to appeal to the preferences of fashion conscious consumers, particularly African-Americans.
 We believe that we provide merchandise at compelling values.
-Our goal is to provide nationally recognized branded merchandise at 30% to 70% discounts to department and specialty stores' regular prices.
-Our stores average approximately 10,400 square feet of selling space and are typically located in neighborhood shopping centers that are convenient to low- to moderate-income customers.
-Originally our stores were located in the Southeast, and in recent years were expanded into the Mid-Atlantic and Midwest regions as well as the states of Texas and California.
-In fiscal 2009, we opened 49 new stores and closed three stores.
-As of January 30, 2010, we operated 403 stores in both urban and rural markets in 24 states.
+Our goal is to provide nationally recognized branded merchandise at discounts to department and specialty stores' regular prices of up to 60%.
+Our stores average approximately 10,600 square feet of selling space and are typically located in neighborhood shopping centers that are convenient to low- to moderate-income customers.
+In fiscal 2010, we opened 60 new stores and closed two stores.
+As of January 29, 2011, we operated 461 stores in both urban and rural markets in 27 states.